How to automate Zendesk messaging: A guide to AI and beyond

 Comparing AI options for Zendesk messaging

-When you’re thinking about adding AI to your Zendesk messaging, you’ll find a couple of different paths.
+When you're thinking about adding AI to your Zendesk messaging, you'll find a couple of different paths.
 You can use the AI features Zendesk offers built-in, or you can connect a platform that specializes in AI support, like eesel AI.
-Let’s see how they stack up for automating your messaging.
+Let's see how they stack up for automating your messaging in 2026.

 Zendesk's native AI for messaging

-Zendesk has some AI features included that are meant to improve how support works.
-These include basic auto-replies, generative replies that can create answers using your help center content, and Intelligent Triage (which is part of an extra add-on) that helps sort tickets.
+Zendesk has some world-class AI features included that are meant to improve how support works.
+These include advanced auto-replies, generative replies that can create answers using your help center content, and Intelligent Triage that helps sort tickets.
+Zendesk also acquired Ultimate.ai, further strengthening its position as a market leader in multilingual automation.

-- Some basic generative AI features come with certain Zendesk Suite plans.
+Some generative AI features come with standard Zendesk Suite plans, making it easy to get started.

 eesel AI for Zendesk messaging